 The consequences of a failed exam: Re-examination.
-The same form and organisation as the regular exam.
+The same form and organisation as the regular exam but the students will get a new case.

 8.4.
 Internationalisation, 2nd internal (3rd semester exam)

 Internationalisation, 2nd Internal 10 ECTS Internal (3rd semester exam)